Bureau of Commercial Banking

 Con artists use slick tactics to get people to lower their guard and sign on the dotted line.
 One company even issued a manual to teach its salespeople how to lure potential borrowers.
 It suggested establishing a common interest with customers and making them laugh, and instructed salespeople to evade questions about actual loan costs.

-The pitches purposely fail to mention what’s hidden in the contract’s fine print, which can include obligating a homeowner to pay added charges for service, document fees or rising interest.
-What someone thought was a two-year, $2,500 loan can turn into a $40,000 debt, with escalating interest.
+The pitches purposely fail to mention what’s hidden in the contract’s fine print, which can include obligating the homeowner to pay added charges for service, document fees or rising interest.
+What was understood to be a two-year, $2,500 loan can turn into a $40,000 debt, with escalating interest.

-When you contact the lender about payment notices that seem too high, you’ll be assured that “it all adds up in the end” or the loan will be “adjusted after a few months.”
+When borrowers contact the lender about payment notices that seem too high, they’re assured that “it all adds up in the end” or the loan will be “adjusted after a few months.”
 There are variations on these evasion tactics, but the purpose is the same: Prolong the deceit while interest piles up.

 Elderly homeowners can be easy targets for con artists.
 Since many seniors have fixed or limited incomes, the loan’s harsh terms and hidden costs force them to fall behind on payments and the banks take their homes.

 Predatory firms also pitch to people in low-income or minority neighborhoods whose homes need repair.
 They also target cash-poor, but equity-rich, homeowners, and people with high consumer or credit card debt, promising fast cash to meet their immediate needs.

 If an unknown salesperson contacts you about refinancing your mortgage, taking out a loan against your home equity to pay for repairs, or transferring your credit card debt, it’s important to remember that reputable financial firms go out of their way to help customers understand their financial obligations.
 Be very suspicious of a firm that fails to offer a full explanation of the details of a loan or credit transaction.

 Before you commit to any deal, keep the following in mind:

 - Never agree to anything over the phone.